 Collect items at your home.
 Pack your boxes with your family and bring them to FBC so that they can be prayed over in our service.
 Making a shoebox as a family is a great way to teach children about giving.

 Contribute items to the bins located around the church.

-Come to the church-wide packing party on November 12 in the Gathering Place!
+Come to the church-wide packing party on November 3 in the Fellowship Hall!
 We’ll need lots of people to help us pack shoeboxes.
 Let’s shatter our goal.
 Wouldn’t that be amazing?
 Bring family photos with you.
 You’ll be able to tape them in the boxes for the child to see.
 The children love to know who sent them the wonderful gifts.